-Depending on the facts surrounding your case, PTI can involve drug testing, community service and compliance with recommended treatment programs such as anger management or drug and alcohol treatment.
+Depending on the facts surrounding the case, PTI can involve drug testing, community service and compliance with recommended treatment programs such as anger management or drug and alcohol treatment.
 If an individual does not successfully complete the program then the case will be brought back to the court calendar and the judge can decide how to punish the defendant if convicted.

 PTI is available for adult defendants that generally reside in the State of New Jersey.
 If a person has a previous criminal record they usually will not be eligible for the PTI program.
-Also if a person has used PTI once before or another similar diversionary program like Conditional Discharge they will not be eligible for PTI.
+Also, if a person has used PTI once before or another similar diversionary program like Conditional Discharge they will not be eligible for PTI.

 How Can I Enter a Pre-Trial Intervention Program?